 Home & garden products

 Eco friendly furniture and home decor

 Browsing through online eco-friendly clothing stores you will find brands that are not a part of what is known as “fast fashion”.
 Clothing materials should be natural, plant-derived and recyclable.
 Production lines of these brands will also usually have a more sustainable approach like minimizing the use of water and chemicals.
 Most factories will also supply their workers with decent working conditions.

 Here are a few eco friendly clothing websites:

 Eco friendly products on amazon

-Amazon can be a great place to find eco friendly products if you know what to look for.
-Here on thelessen.com we review many Amazon products in the effort to present our readers with the most eco-friendly for their needs.
+Amazon can be a great place to find eco-friendly products if you know what to look for.
+Here on thelessen.com we review many Amazon products in the effort to present our readers with the best green alternatives that suit their needs.

 - Eco-friendly products for the kitchen

 - Eco-friendly air-conditioning